-With globalization, in Europe more and more performances are requested from artists from third countries.
+With globalization, in Europe more and more performances and cooperations are requested from artists and creatives from third countries.
 At the same time, since the beginning of the European financial crisis, public funds for art and cultural programs are released for shorter and shorter periods.

 In parallel, the German diplomatic missions in many third countries are faced with an ever increasing number of visa applicants.
 This development has led to prolonged visa processing times in some places.
 The Foreign Office has taken steps to counter this negative development for the customers of visa offices: